 - Happens almost all the time in ElfQuest...because Everyone Is Bi.

-- This trope is the best definition of the relationship between Harley Quinn and Poison Ivy in Harley's New 52 comic.
+- This trope is the best definition of the relationship between Harley Quinn and Poison Ivy in Harley's New 52 comic, though they've also been written as being in an open-relationship.
 They are not dating but it is more than implied that their current relationship is sexual.
 Harley even has a dream where she married Bruce Wayne and Ivy was invited to the honeymoon.
 This trope applies to pretty much every work where Harley and Ivy appear together, to the point where it would be considered out of character if it didn't happen.

 - iCarly fan fic iNever Knew and its sequel, iNever Knew This Would Be So Hard.
 While Freddie wants to be boyfriend and girlfriend, Carly wants to be friends with benefits, which they attempt, albeit by experimenting sexually but not sleeping together again.
 Carly is scared of a Relationship Upgrade because she's used to her and her brother wrecking their relationships and never speaking to the other person after they break up, so feels if they keep it casual, she can avoid hurting Freddie whilst still giving him what she believes he wants most.
 Freddie gets concerned that because Carly doesn't want to tell anyone, and that they haven't slept together again, that Carly thinks it's a mistake.